Justin Herbert Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 Season Stats

-- He's added 243 rushing yards on 43 carries and two rushing touchdowns, averaging 22.1 yards per game.
+- He's also contributed on the ground, with 243 rushing yards (22.1 ypg) on 43 carries with two rushing touchdowns.

 - The Chargers have run 63.9% passing plays and 36.1% rushing plays this season.
 They rank 16th in the NFL in scoring.